I don't know what to mention first: so

 Old dogs.
 Toby and SuzyQ who had been with us since they were young died within a few weeks of each other in the fall of 2014, leaving a big hole in Susanna's life.
 Now it is a series of rescued old dogs.
 They die, just when she has become attached to them.
 So there is often grief.

 We have left our interesting exotic house (the Fernie Road house on the site home page.).
-It was no place to get old in and no place for old dogs, and there's always the danger of me falling down the stairs.
+It was no place to get old in and no place for old dogs, and there was always the danger of me falling down the stairs.
+(Now I am rarely on Bowen.)
 So we searched for a small flat house on the island.
 Susanna found it and bought it, and now she and her dogs are based there.
-Meanwhile, I have sold my apartment in the west end of downtown Vancouver, and have moved to an independent living place on the UBC South campus.
+Meanwhile, I have sold my apartment in the west end of downtown Vancouver, and moved for three years to an independent living place on the UBC South campus.
 It is safer for me here, there is help on hand, and I can keep life simple while getting writing done.
 They will not want me here if my condition progresses to the point where I can no longer transfer from wheelchair to bed to toilet unaided.
 We'll face that when we come to it.

 There's a background to the arrangement.
-S and I have been together twenty three years and have never lived together for longer than a couple of months.
-Each likes not to compromise about their space.
+S and I have been together since the middle 90s and have never lived together for longer than a couple of months.
+Neither likes not to compromise about their space.
 The nicest instance was the years we spent in New Haven in two very small houses with adjoining yards.
 (Hers full of dogs, mine free of them.)
-We'd each work all day in and from our own house, and then in the afternoon phone to settle who was cooking, where, whether we were sharing a bed that night, where.
+We'd each work all day in and from our own house, and then in the afternoon phone to settle who was cooking, where, whether we were sharing a bed that night, and where.
 We found that ideal.
 So when I retired from Alberta we worried about tampering with the magic formula.
-The problem is solved by having two places: her little cabin on Bowen and my little apartment in town.
+The problem is solved by having two places: her little cabin on Bowen and first my little apartment in town, then two places where I can get the help I need.
 That way we can spend a lot of time together and also have a good degree of independence.
-There is a question of how much longer my independence can be sustained, but getting a lot more regular assistance from Susanna than she gives me now, which is a fair amount, is not an option that I favour

 I have a progressive MS which began unusually late in life, when I was 61.
 It has moved to catch up from its late start, and now I live my life from a wheelchair.
 (The chair is much safer than poles or a walker.
 I don't want to take any risk of the fall I had in 2015 which resulted in a month in hospital with a broken hip, followed by a month in rehab.
 I have to stand for some purposes, though, and this can be scary.)
 My legs are much more affected than my arms and hands.
 But the upper limbs are showing signs of trouble, so I do most of my writing using dictation software, which is generally impressive but sometimes fails at a simple task.
 I sleep a lot, get moving very slowly in the morning, and find what would be normal for most people very tiring.
 But I'm still thinking, writing, and laughing.